NFL Free Agency Blog: Gabe Davis heads to Jacksonville Jaguars | TSN

 Bills make Dawkins among league's highest-paid tackles

-Bills left tackle Dion Dawkins is signing a three-year $60.5 million contract extension with the team, making him the fourth high-highest paid at the position, Adam Schefter of ESPN reports.
+Bills left tackle Dion Dawkins is signing a three-year $60.5 million contract extension with the team, making him the fourth-highest paid at the position, Adam Schefter of ESPN reports.

 Bills three-time Pro-Bowl left tackle Dion Dawkins is signing a three-year, $60.5 million extension, per sources.
 The deal is expected to make Dawkins the fourth highest-paid tackle in the league. pic.twitter.com/hcOhFisJBn— Adam Schefter (@AdamSchefter) March 11, 2024